Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Google Gemini: The Multimodal and Long-Context Champion

 Gemini 2.5 Pro balances capability and cost.
-Gemini 2.5 Flash is the cheapest viable option for production workloads.
+Gemini 2.5 Flash and Flash-Lite are the cheapest viable options for production workloads.

-Google's model lineup spans four generations as of March 2026.
-According to Google's official documentation, the lineup includes Gemini 3.1 Pro Preview (flagship reasoning), Gemini 2.5 Pro (balanced), Gemini 2.5 Flash (budget), and 2.5 Flash-Lite (ultra-budget).
+Google's model lineup spans two generations as of June 2026.
+According to Google's official documentation, the lineup includes Gemini 3.1 Pro Preview (flagship reasoning), Gemini 3.5 Flash, and Gemini 3.1 Flash-Lite, alongside the still-current Gemini 2.5 Pro (balanced), 2.5 Flash (budget), and 2.5 Flash-Lite (ultra-budget).

 The pricing advantages are real.
 According to Google's Gemini API pricing page, Gemini 2.5 Flash costs $0.30 per million input tokens and $2.50 per million output tokens.
-That is 10x cheaper than Claude Sonnet 4.6 on input and 6x cheaper on output.
+That is 10x cheaper than Claude Sonnet 4.6 on input.
+Flash-Lite drops further to $0.10/$0.40.

 Google's free tier is the most generous.
-According to multiple sources, Google AI Studio provides free access to Gemini 2.5 Flash and Flash-Lite with rate limits suitable for prototyping.
+Google AI Studio provides free access to Gemini 2.5 Flash and Flash-Lite with rate limits suitable for prototyping.
 No credit card required.

 Unique capability: Native multimodal processing.
 Gemini handles text, code, audio, images, and video natively.
 Grounding with Google Search connects responses to live web data.